Earned A.A. and transferring to Minnesota State Mankato for sports management

 TRIO Student Support Services Advisor

-To learn more about earning an Associate of Arts (A.A.) degree at Inver Hills, contact:
+Learn more about earning an Associate of Arts (A.A.) degree at Inver Hills by contacting: